-here’s a lovely thing which i haven’t experienced in a long, long time: going to see a film with someone that’s REALLY fucking excited about seeing a film. i’ve somehow successfully managed to avoid cinema dates for the past few years; what initially became a depressing thing post-breakup soon became one of my favourite things (because let’s be honest, there’s few things in life as nice as being sat alone in a dark room with a bag of crispy m&ms and a film projected on a huge screen) but now, all of sudden, that’s been flipped on its head. i’m not sure whether it was my date’s infectious (no pun intended) excitement for this film, comedy, kumail nanjiani (or all of the above) but this is the first rom-com in a long time that i haven’t regretted going to the cinema to see. not only is it a refreshing story, it’s unique in that it’s a film about a pakistani man who isn’t some science nerd or a terrorist and is actually portrayed – almost – as your average joe. amazing, right?!
+here’s a lovely thing which i haven’t experienced in a long, long time: going to see a film with someone that’s REALLY fucking excited about seeing a film. i’ve somehow successfully managed to avoid cinema dates for the past few years; after becoming a srsly depressing thing post-breakup, solo cinema dates soon became one of favourite things (because let’s be honest, there’s few things in life as nice as being sat alone in a dark room with a bag of crispy m&ms and a film projected on a huge screen) but now, all of sudden, that’s been flipped on its head. i’m not sure whether it was my date’s excitement for this film, comedy, kumail nanjiani (or all of the above) but this is the first rom-com in a long time that i haven’t regretted going to the cinema to see.

-it’s a strange thing to actually see a pakistani portrayed on screen as just a ‘normal’ person. kumail is an uber driver (okay, maybe that part is a tad stereotypical) with aspirations of becoming a comedian not an engineer, he plays games on his phone instead of praying his namaz, drinks and has casual sex. as the film progresses and his character becomes more fleshed out, you discover that he’s into old school horror films which he screens for emily on an early date (s/o dr phibes, and, the night of the living dead – which seemed particularly fitting given romero’s recent passing), has an x-files ringtone and a family – despite the somewhat stereotypical portrayal – a lot of south asians can probably relate to. and then there’s emily; a doe-eyed and somewhat enigmatic character who heckles him at a show, *obviously* ‘isn’t really looking to date’ and later, is too afraid to take a shit in front of him. they appear to be polar opposites but despite their wildly differing cultural backgrounds, have an undeniable chemistry and from the get go, you’re itching for them to get their happy ending.
+it’s a strange thing to actually see a pakistani portrayed on screen as just a ‘normal’ person. kumail is an uber driver (okay, maybe that part is a tad stereotypical) with aspirations of becoming a comedian; he plays games on his phone instead of praying his namaz, drinks and has casual sex. as the film progresses and his character becomes more fleshed out, you discover that he’s into old school horror films which he screens for emily on an early date (s/o dr phibes, and, the night of the living dead – which seemed particularly fitting given romero’s recent passing), has an x-files ringtone and a family – despite the somewhat stereotypical portrayal – a lot of south asians can probably relate to. and then there’s emily; a doe-eyed and somewhat enigmatic character who heckles him at a show, *obviously* ‘isn’t really looking to date’ and later, is too afraid to take a shit in front of him. they appear to be polar opposites but despite their wildly differing cultural backgrounds, have an undeniable chemistry.

 quick tangent – two things about turning 24 this year: